HefeiQ/hefeiq.github.io/_interview/phone-interview-uwlax.md

 I worked on a proposal submitted by my advisor that eventually received funding from the NSF III program.
 Specifically, I worked on writing the Proposed Research Objectives and Methodology section, which detailed our past research accomplishments and future plans.

 **Do you intend to apply for grants?
 Where?**
-- Research Experiences for Undergraduates (REU) program at NSF
+- I plan to apply for the NSF REU grant.
+Research Experiences for Undergraduates (REU) program at NSF, The REU projects usually runs during the summer for 8 weeks.
+And the PIs need to design the projects and recruit undergraduates from both inside and outside the universities.
 - IIS: Information Integration and Informatics (NSF/III)
 - Principles and Practice of Scalable Systems (NSF/PPoSS)
 - Computational and Data-Enabled Science and Engineering (NSF/CDS&E)